Understanding Brand Protection While Downing Tabasco®

 A Comical Approach to Education

-It’s not every day you see an IP (intellectual property) attorney willingly consume shot after shot of spicy sauce.
+It’s not every day you see an IP (intellectual property) lawyer willingly down shot after shot of Tabasco®.
 Let’s just call it a comedic device to keep your attention.
 Or the sign of a disturbed individual.
 Or both.
-The big picture: If a burning tongue is the price of you knowing your trademark rights, or equally important, knowing not to infringe somebody else’s rights, that’s acceptable to me.
-Don’t worry—you won’t be charged by the hour for watching.
+The big picture: If a burning tongue is the price of you knowing your trademark rights, or equally important, knowing not to infringe somebody else’s rights, that’s worth it to me.
+Don’t worry, you won’t be charged by the hour for watching.
 If you want legal advice, you’ll need to look elsewhere (and pay by the hour), as this is not legal advice.
+If you don’t have a lawyer, you can always hit me up for advice or consulting — but this article is neither.

 My First Amendment protected and legal use of a trademark in an educational context: There is just no chance that a consumer will be confused and think that Tabasco® made this video.
 They had nothing to do with it, I just like how it tastes (although as it turns out, not so much when guzzled instead of used to flavor things) and wanted to do a video with it.
 However, if I put this label on a sauce I was selling, I’d be deep into trademark infringement.
 Notice the little R in a circle right next to the “O” in Tabasco®?
 That’s how you know it is a registered mark.
 It isn’t legal to put that R next to a non-registered mark.
 That’s with “TM” is for.
 Longest picture caption I’ve ever written, apologies for that.